cchitsiang/awesome-stars/topics.md

 - [hybridsjs/hybrids](https://github.com/hybridsjs/hybrids) - Extraordinary JavaScript UI framework with unique declarative and functional architecture
 - [unicodeveloper/awesome-nextjs](https://github.com/unicodeveloper/awesome-nextjs) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about using Next.js (A minimalistic framework for universal server-rendered React applications)
 - [marblejs/marble](https://github.com/marblejs/marble) - Marble.js - functional reactive Node.js framework for building server-side applications, based on TypeScript and RxJS.
-- [gogf/gf](https://github.com/gogf/gf) - GoFrame is a modular, powerful, high-performance and enterprise-class application development framework of Golang.
+- [gogf/gf](https://github.com/gogf/gf) - A powerful framework for faster, easier, and more efficient project development.
 - [nitishm/go-micro-framework](https://github.com/nitishm/go-micro-framework) - A simplistic microservice framework written in Golang
 - [MasoniteFramework/masonite](https://github.com/MasoniteFramework/masonite) - The Modern And Developer Centric Python Web Framework.
 Be sure to read the documentation and join the Discord channel for questions: https://discord.gg/TwKeFahmPZ
 - [yysun/apprun](https://github.com/yysun/apprun) - AppRun is a JavaScript library for developing high-performance and reliable web applications using the elm inspired architecture, events and components.